John T. Chain Jr.: Civilian career

 After his retirement from the Air Force, Chain devoted himself full-time to corporate management.
 In March 1991 he became executive vice president for Burlington Northern Railroad, a position he held for five years.
 He was also special assistant to the chairman of that company in 1995 and 1996.
-In 1996 he became president of Quarterdeck Equity Partners, a position he held until 2002.
+In 1996 he became president of Quarterdeck Equity Partners, a subsidiary of Quarterdeck Investment Partners, Inc., a position he held until 2002.
 Chain became a member of the board of directors of Thomas Group, a management consulting company, in 1995, and was elevated to chairman of the board in 1998.
 He is also a director of RJ Reynolds, Inc., ConAgra Foods, Inc. and Kemper Insurance Co..
 Chain's also serves as a board member of Northrop Grumman, one of the world's largest defense contractors.
 He gained this position in 1991 and oversaw the company's dramatic growth throughout the 1990s.

 John Chain was active in politics, though mostly behind the scenes.
 He was a Bush Pioneer in 2000, meaning that he gathered $100,000 for George W. Bush's 2000 presidential campaign.
 He was also a member of the Council on Foreign Relations.

 Chain died in his sleep at the age of 86 in July 2021.